 David also represents targets of government healthcare investigations and prosecutions.
 His representation covers physicians, hospitals, compounding pharmacies, medical organizations, and medical suppliers.
 Through this work, David handles matters investigated and prosecuted by, among others, the Department of Justice, the Medicare Fraud Strike Force, the Department of Defense, and the Health and Human Services - Office of Inspector.

-David is also experienced in the enforcement of creditors’ rights through garnishments, charging orders, and other post-judgment collection proceedings aimed at increasing the collectible value of judgments.
-David has successfully asserted lien and bond claims in Texas, Oklahoma, and North Carolina resulting in full recovery of the debt owed.
+David is also experienced in the enforcement of creditors’ rights through trials, garnishments, charging orders, and other post-judgment collection proceedings aimed at increasing the collectible value of judgments.
+David has successfully asserted lien and bond claims in Texas, Oklahoma, and North Carolina, resulting in full recovery of the debt owed.
 David has also contributed, explained, and provided timely legal analysis to CBS Radio on topics in the news including the Jesse Ventura v.
 Chris Kyle defamation lawsuit.